Back to school

 By Councillor Mary Evans, Deputy Leader and Children’s Services, Education and Skills.

-The months out of school will doubtless have had a bigger impact on some pupils compared with others.
-We fully expect that there will be gaps in learning.
-The Education and Learning team at Suffolk County Council is committed in its work with all schools to help them bridge these gaps.
-Where parents have particular worries about their child's education and the impact of the lockdown, we would encourage them to talk to their child's school.
-Staff at the school will be best placed to offer advice about how individual children can be supported in the post lockdown period, how learning topics can be prioritised and how parents can support their children.
+I recognise that our children and young people have had a very unsettling year and I know that going back to school again could feel quite difficult.
+The months out of school will doubtless have had a bigger impact on some pupils compared with others and there will be gaps in learning.
+School leaders and school staff will be using their professional expertise to ensure they know what each child’s needs are and will adapt teaching and the curriculum to meet them.
+Where parents have worries about their child's education and the impact of the lockdown, we would encourage them to talk to their child's school.
+Staff at the school will be best placed to offer advice about how individual children can be supported.